Donald Calloway: Priesthood

-Consecration to Saint Joseph

-Believing "the world needs St. Joseph now more than ever," Calloway created a Consecration of St. Joseph and published a book of the same title in 2020.
-Calloway's consecration to St. Joseph is modeled after the Consecration to Mary of St. Louis de Montfort.

-Calloway has stated that "the first person to entrust himself to the spiritual care of Joseph and Mary was actually Jesus."
-In his book, Calloway writes that consecration to St. Joseph means “that you acknowledge that he is your spiritual father, and you want to be like him.
-To show it, you entrust yourself entirely to his paternal care so that he can lovingly help you acquire his virtues and become holy.
-St. Joseph, in turn, will give those consecrated to him his loving attention, protection and guidance.”
+Career and recognition

-Calloway's book Consecration to St. Joseph: The Wonders of Our Spiritual Father has sold more than one million copies worldwide and is available in over fifteen languages.
-A website is maintained for the book at www.consecrationtostjoseph.org.
+In 2020, Calloway's authored the book Consecration to St. Joseph: The Wonders of Our Spiritual Father which sold more than one million copies worldwide.
+Calloway has said that his book is modeled after the Consecration to Mary of St. Louis de Montfort.

 Calloway also published a follow-up entitled Consecration to St. Joseph for Children and Families with co-author Scott L. Smith, Jr. in 2022.

-Awards and recognitions

 Calloway's conversion story was made into a documentary titled The Testimony of Fr.
 Donald Calloway, which won an Emmy award in 2017.

-A talk Calloway gave in April 2017, titled; 'The Rosary: Spiritual Sword of Our Lady', had over one million views on YouTube by July 2020.
+A talk Calloway gave in April 2017 at Franciscan University of Steubenville, titled "The Rosary: Spiritual Sword of Our Lady", had over 2.9 million views on YouTube by October 2025.